puntonim/nasutils/readme.md

 ### 1. [Nimlinks](https://github.com/puntonim/nimlinks)
 Set of tools for macOS to create and handle special links to files.
 Especially useful when used with file sync apps like Synology Drive or Owncloud/Nextcloud.

 ### 2. Dedupe
 Compare and deduplicate files and dirs.
 Particularly efficient with photos.

+### 3. BakConfigs
+Backup for any configuration item in the machine: `~/.ssh/config`, `/etc/hosts`, list of all `brew`-installed formulae, list of `/Applications`, SublimeText config dir, etc. Highly customizable.

 ## Development
-When writing Python code, try to:
+When writing Python code, especially if you aim at running the code on a NAS, try to:
- - write code compatible with Python 2 and 3 so that it works in old and new macOS versions
+ - write code compatible with Python 2 and 3
  - do not use any external library, so that no virtualenv is necessary.
-This way scripts work in any vanilla macOS.

 ## Copyright